 “Don’t you say it!”
 Fiona screeched.
 “Someone call the police.”

+I struggled madly, but literary genius and physical strength rarely strive hand-in-hand.
 Fiona came up and gave me a kick, as I lay there with Bob’s hairy arm round my neck.

 “You’re sick,” she sneered.
 “And that’s the worst Valentine’s Day poem ever written.”